 Base vs. Arbitrum for stablecoin checkout

-A merchant guide to choosing between Base and Arbitrum for stablecoin checkout, based on buyer expectations, support load, and launch goals.
+A practical guide to choosing between Base and Arbitrum for stablecoin checkout, based on buyer expectations, payment clarity, and launch goals.

 Choose for buyer familiarity first